kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The layering is phenomenal and addresses many of the problems with current live media protocols.
 I fully support the goals of the working group and the IETF process.

-However, there are some flaws with MoqTransport that I'd like to address.
+However, there are practical and conceptual flaws with MoqTransport that need to be addressed.
-It's been years and we're still unable to align on the most critical property of the transport... how to utilize QUIC.
+It's been very difficult to design an experimental protocol via committee and over two years in, we're still unable to align on the most critical property of the transport... how to utilize QUIC.
-The draft supports multiple different approaches, but it does so by leaving important properties dynamic or undefined.
+The MoqTransport draft contains multiple mechanisms ("delivery preference") that are difficult to implement, use, and even discuss.
 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

 This fork is meant to be constructive; an alternative vision.
-We've been arguing about some of these issues for years now and I don't expect that will change any time soon.
 I'd like to try leading by example, demonstrating that it's possible to simplify the protocol and still support a documented set of use-cases.
+A fork lets me focus on building applications and gives the standard a chance to catch up instead of lead.

+The appendix contains a list of high level differences between MoqTransport and MoqTransfork.

 Here's an overview of the notable differences between MoqTransport and MoqTransfork: